fnoorian/EasyTransferPP/README.md

 EasyTransferPP<Stream> easySerial(Serial);
 ```

-If you always expect to receive the same data, you can define it in your object.
+If you always expect to receive the same data type, you can define it as a part your object.
 For example, here the `easyWire` expects to receive a `mystruct_t`:
 ```cpp
 EasyTransferPP<TwoWire, mystruct_t> easyWire(Wire);